 - Some birds of prey have been known to steal lambs.
 Attempts on small children are not unheard of!

 - Genghis Khan and his Mongol hordes were known to ride around on sturdy, but small, mountain ponies.
-Most Mongols of the time were pretty small themselves, but there are several accounts of European knights running into a Mongol hoard and being astonished at the sight of the comparatively little ponies running circles around their big, strong warhorses.
+Most Mongols of the time were pretty small themselves, but there are several accounts of European knights running into a Mongol horde and being astonished at the sight of the comparatively little ponies running circles around their big, strong warhorses while their Horse Archer riders peppered them with arrows.

 - The world's fattest twins, Billy and Benny McCrary/McGuire and their motorcycles.